-Leading ophthalmic organizations, representing more than 25,000 ophthalmic medical personnel, have collaborated to create the EyeCareCE training and assessment Web site.
-Allied health organizations offer the highest quality continuing education, training, and certification for ophthalmic medical personnel.
+Leading ophthalmic organizations, representing more than 25,000 Allied Ophthalmic Personnel (AOP), have collaborated to create the EyeCareCE training and assessment Web site.
+Allied health organizations offer the highest quality continuing education, training, and certification for Allied Ophthalmic Personnel.

 Joint Commission on Allied Health Personnel in Ophthalmology, Inc. (JCAHPO)